 Are you taking the time to customize your resume for each job for which you apply?
-Tailoring your resume to target the specific job you are seeking is a necessary part of the modern job search.
+The need to optimize your resume to target the specific job you are seeking is a necessary part of the modern job search.
 If you are skipping this step to save yourself time, you may be achieving just the opposite of that objective.
 You may be spending your time sending out resumes that will never be seen.

 On the other hand, our time is limited.
 Investing huge amounts of time crafting a new resume for each potential job may not be the best strategy for your job search.

-So how can you ensure that your resume is effective while still making efficient use of your time?
-With some advance preparation and the use of a few tools, you can streamline your resume customization process.
+So how can you ensure that your resume is effectively optimized while still making efficient use of your time?
+With some advance preparation and the use of a tool to optimize your resume efficiently, you can streamline your job application process.

-You may be spending your time sending out resumes that will never be seen.
+You may be spending your time sending out resumes that will never be seen if you don't optimize them.

-If you want to be able to move quickly when a new job catches your attention, you’ll need to set up your documentation in advance.
+If you want to be able to move quickly when a new job catches your attention, you’ll need to set up your documentation in advance -- don't wait till you find the job you want to start getting your head around resume optimization.
 Your core documents should include a professional data repository containing your basic information as well as a selection of skills, summary statements, and resume bullet points highlighting your accomplishments and achievements.
-In addition, you’ll create a foundational resume that will serve as the template for your customized resumes.
+In addition, you’ll create a foundational resume that will serve as the master template for which you can optimize for each and every job application going forward.

 Step 2: Create your professional data repository

 Making sure that you have all the information you need close at hand before you begin applying for jobs will save time and help you to avoid mistakes.
 To create your repository, record all of your work experience, education, contact information, and other details into a digital record.
 Consolidate this information in a document or spreadsheet, choosing the format that works best for you.
 As you record your information, check and double-check each detail.
-You’ll use this same data many times, so apply a ‘measure twice, cut once’ philosophy to this step.
+You’ll use this same data to help you customize your resume many times, so apply a ‘measure twice, cut once’ philosophy to this step.

-While historic information about you, such as the educational degrees you’ve obtained and your past job titles won’t change, the other information you choose to share on your resume can.
-Your resume’s summary and skills sections can both be altered to highlight different strengths.
-In addition, when targeting a specific job, you may choose to alter the bulleted accomplishments listed in your work experience section.
+While historic information about you, such as the educational degrees you’ve obtained and your past job titles won’t change, the other information you choose to share on your resume can be optimized.
+Your resume’s summary and skills sections can both be customized to highlight different strengths.
+In addition, when targeting a specific job, you may choose to optimize and alter the bulleted accomplishments listed in your work experience section.

 Tailoring the accomplishments that you share in order to suit the culture and needs of the prospective employer you are pursuing allows you to make the best use of your resume’s limited space.
 So, use your data repository to give yourself some pre-planned options.
 Instead of creating just two to five bullet points for each of your past jobs, create a full collection.